andr1ww/Tellurium/README.md

 Go to ``Tellurium/Options.h``, and change ``Console`` to true.

 # Other
-If you use Tellurium for a project, please credit me.
+If you use Tellurium for a public project, please credit me.